ZcashFoundation/GrantProposals-2018Q2/README.md

 ## Important Dates

-Though we don't have concrete timelines yet, it's very likely that the due date for initial proposals will be in the beginning of calendar year Q2 and the final proposals will be due by the middle of Q2.
-More information soon!

-**[TODO: FILL IN IMPORTANT DATES]**
+* 1 April 2018: Call for proposals released
+* 27 April 2018: Filing deadline (to open a *pre-proposal* Issue in this repository)
+* 1 June 2018: Draft *Submission* deadline
+* 15 June 2018: Final *Submission* deadline
+* July 2018: Funding decisions

 ## Moderation and Code of Conduct

 Submitted proposals and discussions should be productive and respectful.
-For guidance on this, see the [Zcash Code of Conduct.](https://github.com/zcash/zcash/blob/master/code_of_conduct.md) Inappropriate posts or comments will be closed (but archived for post hoc review) by Foundation directors or staff.
+For guidance on this, see the [Zcash Code of Conduct.](https://github.com/zcash/zcash/blob/master/code_of_conduct.md) Inappropriate posts or comments will be closed (but archived for post hoc review) by Foundation staff.

 Pseudonymous submissions are permitted.
 However, note that one of the evaluation criteria is the team's established qualifications.
 Also, note that due to the Foundation's reporting requirements as a 501(c)3 that your identity will need to be revealed to Foundation personnel and we'll need to collect and report tax information to the IRS.